-88 Chief executive may require answers to questions and production of documents
+Director-general may require answers to questions and production of documents

-- (1) This section applies if the chief executive believes, on reasonable grounds, that a person (the relevant person) may have contravened, or may be contravening, a provision of this Act. - Note A reference to an Act includes a reference to statutory instruments made or in force under the Act, including any regulation and any law or instrument applied, adopted or incorporated by the Act (see Legislation Act, s 104). - (2) The chief executive may, by written notice given to a person (including the relevant person), require the person to attend before the chief executive at a stated reasonable time and place to do either or both of the following: - (a) answer questions that the chief executive considers necessary to decide whether the relevant person has contravened or is contravening this Act; - (b) produce the documents stated in the notice.

-Note For how the notice may be served, see the Legislation Act, pt 19.5.

-(3) The chief executive may require a person to produce a document under subsection (2) (b) only if the chief executive considers the production necessary to decide whether the relevant person has contravened or is contravening this Act.
+- (1) This section applies if the director-general believes, on reasonable grounds, that a person (the relevant person) may have contravened, or may be contravening, a provision of this Act. - Note A reference to an Act includes a reference to statutory instruments made or in force under the Act, including any regulation and any law or instrument applied, adopted or incorporated by the Act (see Legislation Act, s 104). - (2) The director-general may, by written notice given to a person (including the relevant person), require the person to attend before the director-general at a stated reasonable time and place to do either or both of the following: - (a) answer questions that the director-general considers necessary to decide whether the relevant person has contravened or is contravening this Act; - (b) produce the documents stated in the notice. - Note For how the notice may be served, see the Legislation Act, pt 19.5. - (3) The director-general may require a person to produce a document under subsection (2) (b) only if the director-general considers the production necessary to decide whether the relevant person has contravened or is contravening this Act. - (4) The notice must- - (a) state that the requirement is made under this section; and - (b) contain a statement to the effect that failure to comply with the notice is an offence; and